9 Different Types of Owls in Iowa

 2. Burrowing Owl

-The Burrowing Owl (Athene cunicularia) is a small, long-legged owl found throughout Iowa.
-This owl species prefer to nest in Iowa’s open fields, prairies, and grasslands.
+The Burrowing Owl (Athene cunicularia) is a small, long-legged owl in Iowa.
+This owl prefers to nest in Iowa’s open fields, prairies, and grasslands.
 Burrowing Owls are often seen perched atop fences, posts, or other high points where they can survey their territory.

-They are types of owls in Iowa that feed primarily on small mammals, insects, and other arthropods.
-Burrowing Owls tend to be most active at dawn and dusk and can often be found hunting along roadsides and edges of fields.
+Burrowing owls are a type of owl in Iowa that feed primarily on small mammals, insects, and other arthropods.
+They tend to be most active at dawn and dusk and often hunt along roadsides and fields’ edges.
 Their sandy-brown feathers provide perfect camouflage against the soil, making them almost invisible.

 3. Long-Eared Owl